Skip to main content

 Goods deliveries

-The following deliveries of goods, among others, are considered to have been made in the territory of application of the tax:
+The following deliveries of goods, among others, are considered to have been made within the territory of application of the tax:

-1. Deliveries of goods without transportation.
-When there is no expedition or transportation and the goods are made available to the purchaser in the territory of application of the Tax.
+1. Deliveries of goods without transport.
+When there is no expedition or transport and the goods are made available to the purchaser in the territory of application of the Tax.

 Example:

-Spanish company that sells products to an unestablished French company, delivering them directly to the French company's customers in Spain.
+Spanish company that sells products to a non-established French company, delivering them directly to the French company's customers in Spain.

 Deliveries of goods from the Spanish company to the French company are subject to Spanish VAT because the goods have been made available to the purchaser in the territorial scope of application of the tax.